mshowman/photoalbum/README.md

 ## Limitations / Future Thinking

+I tried to implement a bunch of things to enhance the showcase requirements.
+I decided to try Tailwind CSS for this project (just because I was interested in it), which I think looks pretty decent for a POC.

+Obviously, the testing applied to this app is limited.
+I tried to show unit testing and E2E testing using Vitest and Playwright respectively.
+I've never used either of these, but I have experience with Jest, Cypress, Selenium, etc. so it really wasn't any different.

 Navigating to `/photos` or `/albums` will redirect to `/`.
 I'd normally implement pages for these routes that would offer additional features like adding/editing/removing photos or albums, etc.

 Navigating to an invalid ID for photo or album will present a simple error page.
 I could see offering a page that would use incremental search so you could see all of the photos or albums that contain the search text.